 Achieving Perimeter Security Detection Accuracy

-Video perimeter security systems are designed to detect movement, but outdoors, everything moves.
-Trees and foliage, small animals, and blowing debris can overload security operators with perimeter security nuisance alarms and misdetects.
+Perimeter security cameras that use video analytics are designed to detect movement, but outdoors, everything moves.
+Trees and foliage, small animals, and blowing debris can overload security operators with nuisance alerts and undermine trust in the system.

-Accurate size filters are particularly important over large areas typical of site perimeters, where small objects close to the camera will appear much bigger than a person moving off in the distance.
-By knowing the precise location of the target, you can accurately measure the size of the target and apply size filters to eliminate movement that does not represent a security concern, while still detecting security intrusions under all conditions.
+Accurate size filters are particularly important over expansive areas typical of site perimeters, where small objects close to the camera will look much larger than a person moving off in the distance.
+For example, a dog at 30 meters from the camera will look much larger than a man at 300 meters from the camera, as you can see in the image below.

 Geo-registration provides a number of additional benefits, including the ability to auto-steer PTZ cameras to an alarm’s precise location, and to display detected targets onto a sitemap of the facility to follow an intrusion in real time.